vkuhlmann/highlight-latex/README.md

 ## Custom highlighting rules

-As shown `demo.tex`, you can put any command or keyword you want to highlight on in a different color.
+As shown `demo.tex`, you can put any command or keyword you want to highlight in a different color.
 You do this with
 ```
 \updatehighlight{
-    % A name like 'focus' or 'orange' would be more descriptive,
+    % Whatever name you like to refer it with.
-    % this is just to show you can make up the name yourself.
-    name = orangejuice,
+    name = spotlight,
     color = orange,
     add = {
         \tableofcontents